-Sowing seeds right in the ground skips the whole container issue, but there are many perils too, and much potential for losses, particularly when you’re dealing with tiny seeds, or small quantities of very special seeds.
+Sowing seeds right in the ground skips the whole container issue, but there are many perils too, and great potential for losses, particularly when you’re dealing with tiny seeds or small quantities of very special seeds.
 Containers give you much more control over the germination environment, but not all containers are equally desirable, depending on the circumstances.
-I prefer to use plastic pots but have tried many other options over the years and figured I’d say a bit about them.
+I prefer to use plastic pots (more information here) but have tried many other options over the years and figured I’d say a bit about them.

 When I have more seeds than pots, I’ll use anything I have on hand.
 Below are some of the options I have tried with varying results.
 Most of these reused or repurposed containers can work in a pinch for common flowers and veggies, but don’t expect them to provide optimal results if you start trying to grow more unusual kinds with longer germination periods.

-Cell packs and plug trays: Plastic containers with multiple linked cells.
+Cell packs and plug trays: These plastic containers have multiple linked cells.
 You may end up with some of these from buying small flower or vegetable transplants or collections of perennial seedlings from online nurseries.
-They can be ok for sowing fast-growing annuals, like lettuce and basil, which germinate quickly and are ready for transplanting soon after, but they usually don’t hold much growing medium and are hard to keep evenly moist.
+They can be ok for sowing fast-growing annuals, like lettuce and basil, which germinate quickly and are ready for transplanting soon after, but they take up a lot of growing space and usually don’t hold much growing medium so are hard to keep evenly moist, particularly for seeds that won’t germinate for many weeks or months.

-If you do try to use these for starting seeds, don’t be tempted to plant different kinds of seeds in one pack or tray, unless maybe you plan to cut the cells apart later.
+I usually save these sorts of containers for potting-up seedlings, not seed sowing.
+If you do try to use them for starting annual seeds, don’t be tempted to plant different kinds of seeds in one pack or tray, unless maybe you plan to cut the cells apart later.
 (Individual cells are very prone to tipping over, though, so I don’t advise doing that.)
 The different kinds of seeds will likely germinate at different times, and some cells will end up ready for transplanting while others haven’t spouted yet or are still tiny, and it gets tricky to remove some without disturbing others.
-I usually save these for potting-up seedlings, not seed sowing.

-Peat pellets: Those round disks of dried peat that swell up into little netted blobs when put in water.
-They may be convenient, but I have had too many problems with them to like using them: They are so hard to keep at the right moisture level, and it’s very difficult to separate seedlings if you sow multiple seeds in one pellet.
-I guess these are all right for easy-to-handle, fast-germinating seeds like tomatoes and zinnias, but I would not recommend them for very small seeds, or those that are likely to take more than a few days to germinate.
+Peat pellets: These are round disks of dried peat that swell up into little netted blobs when put in water.
+They may be convenient, but I have had too many problems with them to like using them.
+They are so hard to keep at the right moisture level and tend to develop fuzzy mold in very humid conditions, and it’s very difficult to separate seedlings if you sow multiple seeds in one pellet.
+Some people really like peat pellets, and I guess these are all right for easy-to-handle, fast-germinating seeds like tomatoes and zinnias, but I would not recommend them for very small seeds, or for those that are likely to take more than a few days to germinate.
+I cringe when customers tell me they plan to use these for seed-sowing, because I know I am likely to hear back from them that they are disappointed with their results.

-Peat pots: Small, round or square, single-use pots made of tightly compressed peat, which you then fill with another growing medium.
+Peat pots: These are small, round or square, single-use pots made of tightly compressed peat, which you then fill with another growing medium.
 (I’ve seen similar pots made from pressed wood fibers, or composted manure.)
 I have some of these but rarely use them.
 As with pellets, I find it’s difficult to keep them evenly moist, and if they dry out, they can be hard to re-wet.
-These can be ok for squash, cucumbers, gourds, and other large, fast-growing seedlings, but I generally wouldn’t recommend them for starting most seeds.
+They can be ok for squash, cucumbers, gourds, and other large, fast-growing seedlings, but I personally wouldn’t recommend them for starting most of the seeds I sell.

 Fiber packs: These are kind of like peat pots but are small rectangular trays instead of pots.
 You see these less often these days but may still acquire some when buying vegetable or annual transplants.
 Rather than throwing them away or composting them, I mostly save them for potting up seedlings but occasionally use them for sowing large, fast-growing seeds that won’t be in the pack very long, such as beans, peanuts, or nasturtiums.
 In my experience, fiber packs are too hard to keep evenly moist for small seeds, or for those that take more than a week or so to germinate.